 To start, Woven offers “Smart Templates” to help you save time when scheduling common types of events.
 For instance, if you regularly have lunch meetings at the same restaurant, you can create a template that includes the restaurant location.

 Speaking of meetings, Woven also includes a built-in meeting scheduling tool.
 This can help eliminate the back and forth emails normally required to schedule a meeting.
+They even offer an integration with Zoom, allowing you to easily schedule and manage your Zoom meetings from within Woven.

 Platforms: iOS, Mac, Windows, Web